 The Mob Museum is absolutely fantastic, so if you are in the Downtown area do check it out.
 It is located inside a historic US Federal Courthouse, where some mobsters actually had hearings.
 Vegas has a huge mob connection so it was fascinating to see what went down, particularly in the city’s heyday.
 What I liked was that the museum started by almost showcasing the glamorous side to life in the mob.
 As things progressed you got to see a lot of how they ended up.
 It was usually quite gruesome.
 If the opportunity presents itself don’t go for the audioguide.
 My mum did and found it wasn’t worth it as everything on the guide is written in the exhibits anyway.

 I’ll admit this isn’t for everyone, but this was our main reason for visiting the city.
 We tied the knot in the Little White Wedding Chapel and it was amazing.
+Although let’s be honest you might need more than 2 days in Las Vegas to fit this one in.

 Planning a 2 day Las Vegas Itinerary